PrizmDoc® v14.2 Release - Updated

 Option to Require HTTPS for External Requests

-PrizmDoc can be configured to require the use of the HTTPS protocol for all of the external content it downloads, such as external images in HTML or email documents, external watermarks or URLs provided for creation of viewing sessions.
-See security.externalContent.requireHttps for details.
+PrizmDoc by default will require the use of the HTTPS protocol for all of the external content it downloads, such as external images in HTML or email documents, external watermarks or URLs provided for creation of viewing sessions.
+See security.externalContent.requireHttps Central Configuration for details.

 _NOTE: This option is only supported when using the LibreOffice rendering engine.
 If you are using the MSO rendering engine, and want to avoid making external requests over the HTTP protocol, you should block such requests outside of PrizmDoc.
 See Server Side Request Forgery Concerns section for details._